Combat operations in 2014 during the Battle of Aleppo: Renewed Army offensive north of the city

 On 3 October, the Syrian Army, backed by NDF fighters, captured the town of Handaraat and Handaraat Hill, thus placing the rebel-held districts of Aleppo under siege.

-On 9 October, the Army claimed to had captured the Handarat farms and the village of Babinnis, just south of the rebel-controlled infantry school.
+On 9 October, the Army claimed to have captured the Handarat farms and the village of Babinnis, just south of the rebel-controlled infantry school.

 On 11 October, rebels advanced in the neighborhood of al-Rashedin where they took control over some buildings.
 Two days later, they also advanced in Suleiman al-Halabi area near Hanano Barracks and in the village of Saifat.
 On 13 October, according to the SOHR, rebels made advances that could possibly cut off the supply roads to the Army-held Sifat, Handarat and Handarat base.

 On 18 October, the Army captured the village of al-Jbayleh and the cement plant, north of the Central Prison of Aleppo, ending the rebel's attempts to isolate the Army in Sifat and Handarat.
 They also captured the Aleppo Glass Factory and the next day seized the village of Al-Muslimiyya.

 On 9 November, an UN envoy arrived in Syria to tour camps and lay out a ceasefire proposal for Aleppo.
 The proposal reportedly included the districts of Hanano, Bani Zaid, Salahaddine, Al-Ramouseh, Handarat, Sheikh Saeed and Al-Layramoun where the Syrian Army and the Islamic front would adhere to a ceasefire.
 The latter would then disarm and be safely transported to the Syrian-Turkish border.
 The ceasefire proposal was rejected by rebels by 13 November 2014 though.

 On 17 November, according to a Turkish media source, Jamal Marouf, the leader of the FSA in Aleppo, fled to Turkey, withdrawing with him over 14,000 Opposition troops.
 As a result, the FSA lost control over the Bab al-Hawa border gate with Turkey, which is now under Ahrar al-Sham control.

 On 24 November, according to Almasdar the SAA's entry in east Aleppo was coupled with their success at the Al-Jandoul Roundabout, where the latter forced the Islamic Front to retreat from the main road connecting the Al-Jandoul Roundabout and Al-‘Aweeja.
 The success at the Al-Jandoul Roundabout led to the SAA's entry into east Aleppo and if the latter captures the Hanano District; it will disrupt the Islamic Front's supply route into the east.